Dr R T Kendall was the pastor of Westminster Chapel in London, England, for twenty-five years. Born in Ashland,...

 It was the hardest thing I have ever had to do.

-I therefore do not say to you that it will be easy.
+I do not say to you that it will be easy.
 I will go further.
 It is like climbing Mount Everest; few people do it.
 And it is, by far, the greatest challenge that we will face in our lifetimes.
-However, when you realize you have actually done it, it brings with it the greatest feeling of relief.
+However, when you realize you have actually forgiven, it brings with it the greatest feeling of relief.

 Most of us have a story to tell that has to do with a deep, deep hurt.
 You may have been abused as a child or by a friend since you have been an adult.
 Perhaps you have been lied about, and people believe the lie.
 You may have been betrayed or even hurt by an authority figure.
 Perhaps your spouse was unfaithful to you.
 I don't mean to be unfair, but whatever it is, you will have no real peace in your heart until you set them free and totally forgive.